Landlord Tips & Tricks

 3. Character references

-By carefully examining these aspects of a potential tenant's background, landlords can avoid possible disputes, safeguard their assets, and maintain a steady flow of rental income.
-Proper tenant screening methods not only provide peace of mind for the landlord but also establish a healthy landlord-tenant relationship.
+By carefully examining these aspects of a potential tenant's background, landlords may avoid possible disputes, safeguard their assets, and maintain a steady flow of rental income.
+Proper tenant screening methods not only provide peace of mind for the landlord but can also establish a healthy landlord-tenant relationship.

 "The best defense against tenant problems, including late rent payments and property damage, is a thorough tenant background check."

-It is essential to remember that while conducting tenant screenings, landlords must follow the guidelines of the Fair Housing Act and comply with the local, state, and federal laws regarding tenant privacy.
-Implementing stringent, yet fair and consistent tenant background checks ensures that the landlord remains legally compliant and abreast with changing regulations.
+It is essential to remember that while conducting tenant screenings, landlords should comply with the local, state, and federal laws regarding tenant privacy.
+Implementing stringent, yet fair and consistent tenant background checks may ensure that the landlord remains legally compliant and abreast with changing regulations.

 Screening Best Practices